Madeline8/geomaniac-memory-game/README.md

 **Game Logic**
 *The game consists of 3 levels: easy, medium and advanced.
 Easy level:
-Once a difficulty level is chosen, player clicks the button to start a game, a sequence of images appears on the screen.
-Once it’s completed, player gets notified that it is their turn to click in the right order on the images they have just seen.
+Once a difficulty level is chosen and the player clicks the button to start a game, a sequence of images appears on the screen.
+Once it’s completed, the player gets notified that it is their turn to click in the right order on the images they have just seen.
 There are 8 rounds, with each round the sequence shows one additional image.

-There are 4 images that player needs to choose from.
+There are 4 images that the player needs to choose from.

 After each round the player gets notified if they have successfully followed the pattern and needs to click in order to continue to the next round.
-Player wins if they successfully follow the right order in each round.
-Once all rounds have been completed, the player gets notified of how long it took to complete this level, and has a choice to continue playing or going to the home screen.
+The player wins if they successfully follow the right order in each round.
+Once all rounds have been completed, the player gets notified of how long it took to complete this level and has a choice to continue playing or going to the home screen.
 If the player chooses to continue playing, they get a pop up window to chose the level of difficulty.

 The player can make two mistakes during each game.
 If the player fails to follow the sequence correctly, he gets notified and needs to repeat the same round again.
 If the player fails to follow a sequence for the second time during the game, he also gets notified and needs to repeat the failed round.
-Game ends with the third failed attempt to follow the correct sequence; the player gets notified and has choice between playing again or going to the home screen.
+Game ends with the third failed attempt to follow the correct sequence; the player gets notified and has a choice between playing again or going to the home screen.

 Medium level: Same as above with the difference that there are 6 images for the player to choose from.
 Also, the player has less time to memorise each image than in the easy level.
 Advanced level: Same as above with the difference that there are 8 images for the player to choose from.
 Also, the player has less time to memorise each image than in the medium level.*